 One of the major concerns many homeowners have when considering metal roofing is the internal temperature of their home, particularly that of their attic space.
 It’s rumored that, because metal is a conductor of heat, it must ultimately result in a hotter house during the summer months.
 The logic is reasonable, albeit flawed.
 People tend to believe that because metal objects that have been left out in the sun are hot to the touch, this automatically translates to a metal roof creating an overly hot attic space and home below it.

-This is one rumor that is patently false.
-The truth is that metal roofing doesnt increase the internal temperature of a home and can even help regulate a home’s temperature by making it cooler in the summer months.
+This is one patently false rumor.
+The truth is that metal roofing doesn’t increase the internal temperature of a home and can even help regulate a home’s temperature by making it cooler in the summer months.

 Metal Roofs Make Homes No Hotter Than Any Other Roof

 No roofing system will create a cool home in the summer, but most roofs help to keep out heat that comes from direct sunlight.
 While it is true that metal roofs will absorb heat, some of which can be transferred into an attic living space below, this is no different than any other roof.
-Any dark colored material, including asphalt shingles, ceramic tiles, wood, etc., will absorb heat when exposed to direct sunlight for prolonged periods of time.
+Any dark-colored material, including asphalt shingles, ceramic tiles, wood, etc., will absorb heat when exposed to direct sunlight for prolonged periods.
 Metal roofing is no different.

 How Metal Roofs Help Cool Houses

-Unlike other roofing materials, metal roofing has properties that can actually help cool surface and interior temperatures of a home.
+Unlike other roofing materials, metal roofing has properties that can help cool the surface and interior temperatures of a home.

 What Affects Home Temperatures Most